 - Event registration pages

 A good portion of leads who enter your sales funnel aren’t ready to commit to a purchase and may not be for some time.
-Due to the nature of a long sales cycle, many leads will naturally drop off, resulting in a long list of disengaged leads.
+The nature of a long sales cycle might leave you with many disengaged leads.
+This is why continuously nurturing your leads to keep them engaged is so important.

 In Ontraport, you can launch a lead re-engagement campaign that automatically identifies your cold leads and gradually regains their interest through a series of personalized, nurturing emails.
 Through the use of tracking pixels that you place on your web pages, Ontraport can detect when a contact hasn’t visited your website, bought from you, clicked on your content or engaged with you in other ways after a certain period of time.